Is there another local candidate who can lead the EBR school district?

 "It's very disheartening because data in support of the district is never published before September or October of the following school year.
 And so to say whether or not Mr. Smith has given us a six-month interview... we still have no proof of whether or not our school board has grown or not.
 It's disheartening because it make it appear as though we as a school board have no knowledge of curriculum-based, data-based, standard-based information," Lewis said over the phone.

-Four school board members—Mark Bellew, Patrick Martin, Nathan Rust, and Emily Soulé—released a statement explaining why they did not want to vote for Smith.
+Four school board members—Mark Bellue, Patrick Martin, Nathan Rust, and Emily Soulé—released a statement explaining why they did not want to vote for Smith.
 The board members said in their statement:

 Mr. Smith had a 6-months audition for this role, so board members and the public have had ample opportunity to see what his vision is for EBR and how he executes the job.
 Those of us who voted for other candidates found Mr. Smith’s audition was lacking.
 In general, he did not appear to us to be willing to make strong, bold decisions to improve our schools.